c4spar/deno-dzx/README.md

 > values currently.
 Read permissions are required by default.

 If `dzx` is called with `-w` or `--worker`, the script is executed inside an isolated web worker.
-If enabled, you can also set explicit permissions for your script.
+If enabled, you can pass explicit permissions directly to the `dzx` cli.

 ```typescript
 #!/usr/bin/env dzx --worker --allow-read